aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 * ability to build sources in one common out of source build folder or in individual isolated build folders per projects.

-* Parallel builds of projects as only one build space is usualy used.
+* Parallel builds of projects when using one build space (default behavior).

-* Python support : automatic handling of $PYTHONPATH variable, of ``setup.py``, no copy of sources
+* Python support : automatic handling of $PYTHONPATH variable, of ``setup.py``, no copy of sources during build

 * special targets to build/run tests

-* no need to use external tools to build the sources, you can call ``cmake && make`` from the command line after copying a specific ``CMakeLists.txt`` file
+* no need to use external tools to build the sources, you can call ``cmake ../ && make`` from the command line after copying a specific ``CMakeLists.txt`` file at the root of your workspace

 * tools to install/visualize dependencies

-* workspace chaining: you can create several workspace with several project and use them by sourcing their ``setup.sh`` one after another
+* workspace chaining: you can create several workspaces with several projects and use them by chaining appropriate environement variables (which is done on Unix by sourcing a ``setup.sh`` file)

-* a release tool to automatically bump versions, create .deb packages
+* a release toolm ``bloom``, to automatically bump versions, create packages

 CMake equivalences
 ------------------